Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.6Location

-Why for business — The St. Regis Singapore opened in 2008 on Tanglin Road — the working Tanglin-and-Orchard cluster, the working St. Regis brand's Singapore flagship with the working 24-hour per-floor butler service.
-Two hundred and ninety-nine rooms across the multi-storey property, every guest re…
+Why for business: The St. Regis Singapore opened in 2008 on Tanglin Road, the Tanglin-and-Orchard cluster, the St. Regis brand's Singapore flagship with the 24-hour per-floor butler service.
+Two hundred and ninety-nine rooms across the multi-storey property, and every guest gets the brand's butler service regardless of room category.

-Best room: Presidential Suite (the working multi-room flagship) or Caroline Astor Suite for the working entry-level St-Regis-suite option.
+Best room: Presidential Suite (the multi-room flagship) or Caroline Astor Suite for the entry-level St-Regis-suite option.

 Marina Bay (Suntec) · ★★★★★ · from S$400/night